Latin Quarter Paris – A Walking Tour

 This reminds us that we are near the heart of Roman Paris.
 On the opposite side is this fountain dedicated to Octave Greard, a noted French educator interested in advancing the cause of women’s education.
 It unfortunately brings up one of the detriments to visiting Paris in the winter – the fountains are all turned off.

 On the side of the park opposite the Sorbonne is the entrance to the Musée de Cluny, Paris’ museum dedicated to the Middle Ages.
 It’s located on a site that combines the remaining elements of a former Cluny Abbey and the much older Roman baths.
 I will be making a separate visit to this museum in the next few days.
 For now I’m just content to look at the exterior and wander on.
+Here is a link to that post on the Cluny Museum.

 Continuing along Rue de Sommerard I come to another of Paris’ famed streets, Boulevard Saint Michel, and turn right heading toward the Seine.
 Unfortunately the remains of the Roman baths are undergoing restoration as is the original entrance to the Cluny Abbey and they are blocked by a wire fence.